-- the implementation of our business model, strategic plans for our business and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights and proprietary technology of third parties; - costs associated with defending intellectual property infringement, product liability and other claims; - regulatory development in the United States, China and other jurisdictions; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into strategic arrangements; - our ability to maintain and establish collaborations or obtain additional grant funding; - the rate and degree of market acceptance of our product candidates; - developments relating to our competitors and our industry, including competing therapies; - our ability to effectively manage our anticipated growth; - our ability to attract and retain qualified employees and key personnel; - our expectations regarding the period during which we qualify as an emerging growth company under the U.S. Jumpstart Our Business Startups Act, or the JOBS Act; - statements regarding future revenue, hiring plans, expenses, capital expenditures, capital requirements and share performance; - the future trading price of our ordinary shares and impact of securities analysts' reports on these prices; - our ability to continue as a going concern; and - other risks and uncertainties, including those listed under the "Item 3.
+- the implementation of our business model, strategic plans for our business and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our ability to operate our business without infringing the intellectual property rights and proprietary technology of third parties; - costs associated with defending intellectual property infringement, product liability and other claims; - regulatory development in the United States, China and other jurisdictions; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into strategic arrangements; - our ability to maintain and establish collaborations or obtain additional grant funding; - the rate and degree of market acceptance of our product candidates; - developments relating to our competitors and our industry, including competing therapies; - our ability to effectively manage our anticipated growth; - our ability to attract and retain qualified employees and key personnel; - our expectations regarding the period during which we qualify as an emerging growth company under the U.S. Jumpstart Our Business Startups Act, or the JOBS Act; - statements regarding future revenue, hiring plans, expenses, capital expenditures, capital requirements and share performance; - the future trading price of our ordinary shares and impact of securities analysts' reports on these prices; - the impact of widespread health developments, including the recent global coronavirus (COVID-19) pandemic, and the responses thereto, which could materially and adversely affect, among other things, enrollment of patients in our clinical trials and our expected timeline for data readouts of our clinical trials and certain regulatory filings for our product candidates; and - other risks and uncertainties, including those listed under the "Item 3.
 Key Information-D. Risk Factors."